aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-svc/README.md

 This repository contains templates and specs for admins to create Environment and Service templates in AWS Proton.
 The environment contains an ECS Cluster and a VPC with two public subnets.
 The service template contains the all the resources required to create a Fargate Service in that environment.

-Developers provisioning their services can configure the service's:
+Developers provisioning their services can configure the services:
 * Fargate cpu size
 * Fargate memory size
 * Service count

-# Registering and deploying these templates
+# Registering and deploying these templates - CONSOLE

+You can register and deploy these templates by using the AWS Proton console.
+To do this, you will need to compress the templates using the instructions below, upload them to an S3 bucket, and use the Proton console to register and test them.
+If you prefer to use the Command Line Interface, follow the instructions below:

 ## Prerequisites